Microsoft/IntuneDocs.pt-pt/intune/configuration/android-oem-configuration-overview.md

 ---
-title: Usar o OEMConfig em dispositivos Android Enterprise no Microsoft Intune – Azure | Microsoft Docs
+title: Use OEMConfig on Android Enterprise devices in Microsoft Intune - Azure | Microsoft Docs
-description: Use Microsoft Intune para gerenciar e usar dispositivos que executam o Android Enterprise com o OEMConfig.
-Consulte todas as etapas, incluindo uma visão geral, consulte os pré-requisitos, criar o perfil de configuração no Intune e ver uma lista de aplicativos OEMConfig com suporte.
+description: Use Microsoft Intune to manage and use devices running Android Enterprise with OEMConfig.
+See all the steps, including an overview, see the prerequisites, create the configuration profile in Intune, and see a list of supported OEMConfig apps.
 keywords: ''
 author: MandiOhlinger
 ms.author: mandia